Arvedui/picup-lib/README.md

 Small python library for uploading pictures to [picflash.org](https://picflash.org)

+Requirements:
-Requires python 2.6 or better.
+* python 2.6 or better.
-Python 3 is supported too.
+    * Python 3 is supported too.
+* requests

 Documentation can be found on [ReadTheDocs](http://picuplib.readthedocs.org/en/latest/)